bbauska/JS-Programs/README.md

 console.log(isPalindromeIgnoringNonAlphaNumeric("A man, a plan, a canal, Panama!")); // Output: true
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-250">250.
 Shuffle an Array (Using Fisher-Yates Algorithm)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Shuffle the elements of an array using the Fisher-Yates shuffle algorithm.
+<p>Shuffle the elements of an array using the Fisher-Yates shuffle algorithm.</p>
 <pre>
 const shuffleArrayFisherYates = arr => {
 for (let i = arr.length - 1; i > 0; i--) {